Which one would we choose?

-Both these brushes fall below that, but the Vitality has just 5 days or 10 brushing sessions compared to the 7 days or 14 brushing sessions of the Pro 1000.
+Both these brushes fall below that, but the Vitality has 8 days or 16 brushing sessions compared to the 10 days or 20 brushing sessions of the Pro 1000.

-However, the extra 2 days of the 1000 does make a difference as does the inclusion of a battery status icon on the brush handle.
+However, what does make a difference is the inclusion of a battery status icon on the brush handle of the Pro 1000.

-You will get a notification when power is low, when the brush is charging and when charging is complete.
+You will get a notification when power is low when the brush is charging and when charging is complete.